OTTAWA--What if your BlackBerry screen went dark?

 John Doe :

+John is a Web developer, writer and columnist.
 When he's not writing about tech stuff he's usually playing football or hanging out with his friends.

 email@here.com